Skip to main content

 • Interactive multi-party protocols: rapid state updates among a known group.

 It is not a fit for open, anonymous, low-frequency interactions: a Head is among a fixed, known set of participants, and every participant must sign every snapshot.
+Membership is static, whoever should be in the Head must be decided before it opens.

 End-to-end flow with MeshJS